adisnuhic/likes/Readme.md

-This is Node.js povio app
+This is Node.js small app for likes

 2. All routes has prefix `/api/v1`
 3. Download and install packages via npm